richmahn/en_tn/act/17/intro.md

 #### Special concepts in this chapter ####

-##### Misunderstandings about the messiah #####
+##### Misunderstandings about the Messiah #####

-It is recorded that Paul was "explaining that it was necessary for the Christ to suffer and to rise again from the dead."
-There was a common misconception that the Messiah was to be a conquering king.
-This is true of Christ at his return, but the Scriptures also say that the messiah would be a suffering servant.
-Therefore, Paul explained to them the truth about the messiah.
+The Jews expected the Christ or Messiah to be a powerful king because the Old Testament says so many times.
+But it also says many times that the Messiah would suffer, and that was what Paul was telling the Jews.
 (See: [[rc://en/tw/dict/bible/kt/christ]])

-##### Athenian religion #####
+##### The religion of Athens #####

-The Athenians were said to be "religious," but they did not worship Yahweh.
+Paul said that the Athenians were "religious," but they did not worship Yahweh.
 They worshiped many different false gods.
-Often, when they conquered different countries, they incorporated the gods worshiped in other nations into their collection of gods.
+In the past they had conquered other peoples and begun to worship the gods of the people they had conquered.
 (See: [[rc://en/tw/dict/bible/kt/falsegod]])

-#### Other possible translation difficulties in this chapter ####

-##### Contextualization #####

-This passage is famous in many cultures because Paul "contextualizes" the gospel for a non-Jewish audience.
-This means that Paul makes the gospel relatable or understandable to those with no understanding of the Jewish religious system, without really losing meaning or power.
-The translator may wish to take extra care in preserving aspects of this "contextualization" if possible.
+In this chapter Luke describes for the first time how Paul told the message of Christ to people who knew nothing of the Old Testament.

 ## Links: ##